 Supplementary Materials: The following is available online at www.mdpi.com/link, Video S1: Full videos of origami-folding stimuli.

 Acknowledgments: We thank Gabriella Strazzanti for testing the participants reported in this study.
 This research was supported by the University of Liverpool School of Psychology and the Department of Linguistic and Cultural Evolution, Max Planck Institute for the Science of Human History, Jena.
-We thank 3 anonymous reviewers for constructive comments on a previous draft, and Bill McGrew and Nele Zickert for discussions.
+We thank 3 anonymous reviewers for constructive comments on previous drafts, and Bill McGrew and Nele Zickert for discussions.
 We are grateful to Lesley Rogers for ideas and the invitation to participate in this special issue.
 Open access publication fees paid by the Max Planck Society.

 Author Contributions: R.L. conceived and designed the study and analyzed the data; N.U. and R.L. wrote the paper based on a report by Gabriella Strazzanti.